-1. "Shroud of Turin Carbon Dating Problem, Part 1: The Neutron Absorption Hypothesis" by Robert A. Rucker, This paper is now in review, and should be released later in June of 2017.
+1. "Shroud of Turin Carbon Dating Problem, Part 1: The Neutron Absorption Hypothesis" by Robert A. Rucker, This paper is still in review.
+It will be released as soon as reviewer comments are resolved.

 In 1988, the C14 dating methodology was used to date samples from the Shroud of Turin.
 This process concluded that the Shroud dated to the Middle Ages rather than to the first century primarily because the statistical analysis failed to recognize that the disagreement between the mean values for the three laboratories had only a 1.4% probability of being consistent with the measurement uncertainties.
 This indicated a 98% probability that something other than random measurement variation was affecting the measured values.
 In statistical analysis terminology, a position dependent systematic bias was altering the measured values.
 This means that each measured value Mi was the result of the actual age (A) of the Shroud plus the bias B(xi, yi), where the xi and yi are the prior position coordinates of each subsample (i) on the Shroud, combined with the one sigma random measurement error Ri.
 The equation for this is Mi = A + B(xi, yi) ± Ri.
 This bias caused the samples to give an apparent date (Middle Ages) instead of the true date (first century).
 According to the neutron absorption hypothesis, this systematic bias was caused by the natural distribution in the tomb of the neutrons that were included in the burst of radiation emitted from within the body that burned the image onto the Shroud.
 These neutrons would have produced new C14 on the Shroud by the (N14 + neutron --> C14 + proton) reaction, thus shifting the measured C14 date in the forward direction by hundreds to thousands of years.